Gallo language: Vowels

-Like all langues d'oïl, Gallo underwent the vowel shift known as Bartsch's law, according to which the Latin [a] in open stressed syllables, when preceded by a palatal consonant, became ie, as in cápra, which became chieuvr.
-As in French, the sound [j] represented by the letter i disappeared around the Renaissance, giving chèvre and cheuv, though this sound can still be observed in Côtes-d'Armor.
-In eastern Brittany, the disappearance of the sound was even more dramatic than in French, and some speakers say chen (dog), while the French word remains chien (from Latin cáne).
+Like the other langues d'oïl, Gallo was subject to Bartsch's law, according to which free stressed /a/ in contact with a preceding palatal consonant became ie, as in cápra, which became chieuvr.
+In Gallo as in French, the yodh disappeared around the Renaissance, yielding chèvre and cheuv, and it is now found only in the Côtes-d'Armor.
+In eastern Brittany, the loss of the yod was stronger than in French, and some speakers say chen instead of chien (from Latin cáne).

-The Latin [e] in open stressed syllables has also evolved into ie in both Gallo and French, with hĕri becoming yere, for example.
-In Gallo, the vowel following the y differs from region to region.
-In most of Upper Brittany, it is a schwa, and elsewhere it is a [ɛ] or an [e] (the geographical distribution is the same as for [e]/[eː]).
-The Latin [o] in open stressed syllables became a ue, then monophthonged in both French and Gallo around the 12th century, becoming [œ] in French, [ə] in Gallo.
-Cór thus became qheur.
-The evolution of the Latin [e] in closed stressed syllables is much more diverse, and the original diphthong éi has been replaced by a large number of phonemes varying from word to word and region to region.
-The many pronunciations of mai, from the Latin mé, illustrate this diversity: [maj], [ma], [me], [mɛ], etc. The pronunciation of Latin [o]/[u] in closed stressed syllables is more authentic in Gallo than in other langues d’oïl.
-Gùla, for example, is pronounced [gul] in Gallo, but [gœl] in French.
-Some terms, however, are influenced by neighboring langues d'oïl, and astour [astuʁ] ("now", from Latin hóra) is becoming [astœʁ] in eastern Upper Brittany.
-In the south of Loire-Atlantique, thanks to contact with Poitevin, [ɔ] is common, and guernol [gɛʁnɔl] and parto [paʁtɔ] are heard instead of guernouille [gɛʁnuj] and partout [paʁtu].
+Open stressed Latin /e/ also evolved into ie in Gallo as in French, with hĕri yielding, for example, yere.
+In Gallo, the vowel following the yod varies by region.
+In most of Upper Brittany it is a schwa, while elsewhere it is /ɛ/ or /e/; the geographical distribution mirrors that of /e///eː/.
+Open stressed Latin /o/ became ue, then monophthongized in both French and Gallo around the 12th century, becoming /œ/ in French and /ə/ in Gallo.
+Thus, cór gave qheur.
+The evolution of close stressed Latin /e/ is far more diverse, and the original diphthong éi was replaced by a wide range of phonemes varying by word and region.
+The many pronunciations of mai, from Latin mé, illustrate this diversity: /maj/, /ma/, /me/, /mɛ/, etc. The pronunciation of close free stressed Latin /o///u/ is more conservative in Gallo than in other langues d'oïl.
+Thus, gùla yielded goule in Gallo, but gueule in French.
+Some terms are nevertheless influenced by neighboring langues d'oïl: astour ("now", from Latin hóra) gives way to asteur in eastern Upper Brittany.
+In southern Loire-Atlantique, in contact with Poitevin, /ɔ/ is generalized, and one hears guernol and parto instead of guernouille and partout.